[Ultimate Guide] to Create a Bootable Backup in Windows 11

 1. What size USB do I need for a bootable backup in Windows 11?

-For storing the system image, you need usually 50GB to 200GB depending on usage.
+The USB size you need for a bootable backup in Windows 11 depends on the usage.
+For storing the system image, you need usually 50GB to 200GB.
 For a bootable USB recovery drive, you typically need at least 8GB, but 16GB or more is recommended.

 2. Can I still use my computer while creating a bootable backup?